ibireme/yyjson/doc/DataStructure.md

 ```
 ![yyjson_val](images/struct_ival.svg)

-The lower 8 bits of `tag` stores the type of value.
+The lower 8 bits of `tag` stores the type of value.<br/>
 The higher 56 bits of `tag` stores the size of value (such as object size, array size, string length).

 Modern 64-bit processors are typically limited to supporting fewer than 64 bits for RAM addresses ([Wikipedia](https://en.wikipedia.org/wiki/RAM_limit)).
 For example, Intel64, AMD64 and ARMv8.2 has a 52-bit (4PB) physical address limit.
 So we can safely store type and size into a 64 bits `tag`.

 ## Immutable Document
-YYJSON document stores all strings in a contiguous memory area.
-Each string is unescaped in-place and ended with a null-terminator.
+YYJSON document stores all strings in a contiguous memory area.<br/>
+Each string is unescaped in-place and ended with a null-terminator.<br/>
 For example:

 ![yyjson_val](images/struct_idoc1.svg)

 <br/>
-YYJSON document stores all values in another contiguous memory area. `object` and `array` stores their own memory usage, so we can easily walk through a container's child values.
+YYJSON document stores all values in another contiguous memory area. `object` and `array` stores their own memory usage, so we can easily walk through a container's child values.<br/>
 For example:

 ![yyjson_val](images/struct_idoc2.svg)